There's a labor shortage in the U.S. Why is it so hard for migrants to legally work?

 That legislation wouldn't address one of the major problems in getting work permits approved quicker: U.S. Citizenship and Immigration Services, funded by Congress, is completely backed up.
 "They just don't have enough staff to do it," Cruz says.
 "Some of these backlogs are now many years old.
 So they're backlogs that existed even before COVID.
 There was a huge slowdown in processing during the Trump administration. "

-In a statement to NPR, the Department of Homeland Security said they continue to "call on Congress to pass comprehensive immigration reform."
+In a statement to NPR, the Department of Homeland Security said it continues to "call on Congress to pass comprehensive immigration reform."

 There are, however, some things the president could do on his own.
 He could extend TPS — temporary protected status — to more people.
 That allows people to apply for work permits faster.
 He could grant humanitarian parole to more people, although his efforts to do so are currently on trial.
 And he could also tell Immigration Services to prioritize work permits.